eaasi/user-handbook/source/overview/install/setup.rst

 where ``<component>`` can be one of the following:

-- ``ui``: to update EaaSI's UI to the latest version
 - ``ear``: to update EaaSI's server binary to the latest version
 - ``docker-image``: to update runtime docker-image to the latest version
+- ``portal``: to update the UI and front-end to the latest version

 Multiple components can be specified as a space-separated list.
 If called without any ``<component>`` arguments, then all components will be updated by default.

 Updates are run selectively in this way due to the way Ansible works: most actions executed during the installation are idempotent and can be repeated multiple times resulting in the same deployment state.
-This also means, that certain operations (like downloading files) are skipped, if those files are already present on the target machine.
+This also means certain operations (like downloading files) are skipped, if those files are already present on the target machine.
 Ansible must be forced to omit the idempotency requirement for certain operations, to be able to update EaaSI's UI, server binary and runtime docker-image.